- Location: South-eastern Ivory Coast and south-western Ghana

 Despite its conservation significance, the Tanoé-Ehy Forest has received little attention so far and is under high pressure from hunting for bushmeat, illegal chainsaw-milling, logging and agricultural clearings.

 Inza has been fighting for greater protection of Tanoé since 2006.
 His successful campaign against proposals to drain and convert 8,000 hectares of the Tanoé-Ehy Forest into a palm oil plantation in 2008/2009 gave a much needed boost to the then embryonic community-based conservation and management system.
-Winning the Future for Nature Award at that time was an unexpected and invaluable asset.
+Winning the Future For Nature Award at that time was an unexpected and invaluable asset.
 Inza received unprecedented national and international acknowledgement of his work and was able to maintain local commitment and continue community empowerment through capacity building and collaboration with government authorities.
+Currently, they are working towards a community led management of the Tanoé Ehy forest that crosses the border with Ghana.

 Since then, Inza and his team have been improving access to safe drinking water, medical supplies and education, and helping to develop alternative livelihoods to demonstrate that conservation does not have to be a choice between wildlife and human welfare, but that conservation and poverty reduction can go hand in hand.
 In doing this, Inza is helping to create a more sustainable way of life and ensure greater awareness and protection of West Africa’s three most threatened primates.
 In 2012 he won another prestigious prize, the Whitley Award for nature conservation.